 In short, remember to wash your apples first to get rid of any nasty pesticides that could be harmful to your cockatiels!
 Buying organic can help reduce this, but I usually wash them regardless, to be sure!

-Which leads me onto my last and final section.
+This leads me to my last and final section.

 If you’ve made it to the end and are now reading the recap!
 Thank you.
 In this section, I like to cover the article’s highlights and go over the necessary information!